-My husband’s parents grow lots of sweet corn and we have “corn day” usually once a summer at their place.
+My husband’s parents grow lots of sweet corn, and we have “corn day” usually once a summer at their place.
 The other week my mom in law, sister in law and I along with our kiddos tackled the job of getting 60 dozen ears of sweet corn from the field to the freezer.
-I’m not going to lie to you, this is a time consuming process but if you work at it with family, friends or even a neighbor it is much easier than tackling it on your own.
+I’m not going to lie to you; this is a time-consuming process but if you work at it with family, friends or even a neighbor it is much easier than tackling it on your own.

 How To Freeze Sweet Corn

-Getting corn ready for the freezer can be a very sticky process, so we do all the following steps outdoors which means the kitchen stays clean.
+Getting the corn ready for the freezer can be a very sticky process, so we do all the following steps outdoors which means the kitchen stays clean.

 Now the corn is ready to be blanched.
-This is done by bringing water to a boil and then placing the ears of corn in the water and bringing back to a rolling boil for about 2 minutes.
-You can do this step in a large kettle on your stovetop or if you prefer to do it outdoors a single burner patio stove and a turkey fryer pot make this step easy.
+Blanching is done by bringing water to a boil and then placing the ears of corn in the water and then bringing the water back to a rolling boil for about 2 minutes.
+You can do this step in a large kettle on your stovetop, or if you prefer to do it outdoors, a single burner patio stove and a turkey fryer pot make this step easy.
 The nice thing about using the turkey fryer pot is that you can do a much larger amount of corn at a time than you can do on a kettle on the stovetop.
-Also the fryer pot comes with basket that can easily be filled with corn and then just set in the pot of boiling water.
+Also, the fryer pot comes with a basket that can easily be filled with corn and then just set in the pot of boiling water.
 If you are doing the stovetop method I recommend a tongs to put the corn in and out of the boiling water.
 Regardless of which method you use, fill your pot or kettle about 3/4 full of water and when it is boiling you want to fill it full of corn making sure most of the corn is submerged in the water.
 When one batch of corn is taken out, bring the water back to a boil again before adding more corn.

-When the ears are cooled to the touch they can be removed from the water.
+When the ears are cooled, they can be removed from the water.
 Now it is time to cut the corn off the cob.
 This can be done with a sharp knife or a corn cutter.
 The knife method doesn’t work very well for me as I find it hard to cut quickly without getting a lot of cob cut off with the corn.
 I have found this Pampered Chef Corn Kernel Cutter to be the perfect tool for cutting corn off the cob.
-This corn cutter is also another great cutting tool and is perfect for creaming corn.
+This corn cutter is also another cutting tool and is perfect for creaming corn.
 We cut the corn into dishpans and then it is ready to be bagged and placed in the freezer.

 Use quart or pint Ziploc freezer bags and add the desired amount of corn.
 I find that 2 cups per bag is the perfect amount for our family.
 Make sure to remove any excess air and flatten the bags out so they can be stored easily in the freezer.
-We figure that 1 dozen of corn equals 2 – 3 cups cut corn.
+We figure that one dozen of corn equals 2 – 3 cups cut corn.
 This number will vary slightly depending on the ear and kernel size as well as if you are doing whole kernel or creamed corn.

 Whew!
-Now you are finished and all that is left to do is compost or trash the cobs and clean up the sticky mess and dream about the corn you will be enjoying during the winter months.
+Now you are finished, and all that is left to do is compost or trash the cobs and clean up the sticky mess and dream about the corn you will be enjoying during the winter months.